Quinua District

+Roof church on a dwelling in Quinua, Ayacucho, Peru.

 Quinua District is one of fifteen districts of the province Huamanga in Peru.

 Ethnic groups

 The people in the district are mainly indigenous citizens of Quechua descent.
 Quechua is the language which the majority of the population (87.00%) learnt to speak in childhood, 12.76% of the residents started speaking using the Spanish language (2007 Peru Census).